Logo

 • email confirmations

 The evidence needs to state the name of the practitioner, what the event was and when it took place (or when it was purchased, e.g. if it was a purchase receipt for a pre-recorded webinar).
-The email you receive when registering for an NZSTI event is valid evidence, so make sure you retain it for your recertification.
+This means that the email you receive when registering for an NZSTI event is valid evidence, so make sure you retain it for your recertification.

 There are also a number of activities eligible for PD points for which evidence will be difficult or impossible to provide because of the informal nature of the activity (such as NZSTI's Linguists at Lunch event).
 Where this is the case, if evidence is requested during auditing, NAATI would accept a statutory declaration confirming that the information is correct.